What requirements must coffee comply with to be allowed on the European market?

 The high-end specialty coffee segment is characterised by a very high cupping score (around 87 and above), innovative processes (such as natural and honey-processing), direct trade relations, and high transparency and traceability from source to consumer.
 This means that buyers of these coffees ask for requirements that go beyond the requirements for certification.

-Besides high-quality, these buyers are interested in your stories from origin; for instance about your coffee farm, the coffee growers and your processing facilities.
+Besides high quality, these buyers are interested in your origin stories; for instance, information about your coffee farm, the coffee growers and your processing facilities.
 This implies that you should know the specifics of your coffee, from soil management to the cup, from variety to processing, from external suppliers to farmers, and must be willing to share these honestly.
 Other than that, direct trade may result in more frequent coffee farm visits and product assessments by your buyers, as well as long-term business relations.

-- Read our tips on finding buyers and doing business in Europe to learn more about, amongst others, how you can invest in sharing your story online and prepare well for future buyer visits.
+- Read our tips on finding buyers and doing business in Europe to learn more about how you can invest in sharing your story online and prepare well for future buyer visits, among other things.

 - Read our study on Exporting specialty coffee to the European market to learn more about specialty coffee buyer expectations.